 The taste test

 Boldly dispensing with Bonavita’s advice we tried measuring the coffee by volume, using a handy tablespoon, but that didn’t go well.
 The coffee came out strong and bitter.
 Measuring the grounds by weight gave better, smoother results but was still a little strong.
 With the BV1500TS, you’re going to make any adjustments to the brew manually.
-That means different ratios of water and coffee grounds, or different coarseness of the ground coffee.
+That means different ratios of water and coffee grounds, or different coarseness of the ground coffee if yu use a manual or electric burr coffee grinder.

 There is one different setting available: Pre-Infusion Mode, activated by holding down the power button for 5 seconds.
 This is a feature intended for freshly roasted beans, and one not often found in automatic coffee makers.
 It wets the grounds for a few seconds before extraction, adding a bit longer to the brewing time but allowing the grounds to de-gas.
 Pre-infusion mode persists until turned off again by holding the button for 5 seconds (or unplugging the machine) but is only indicated by an illuminated light after brewing has commenced.